mbaumer/us_hep_funding/docs/_states/SD.md

 <a name="SD-00"></a>
 [Back to top](#top)
 ## SD-00 -- Rep. Kristi Noem (R)
+### Committees
+Kristi Noem is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $804,477.00 in SC HEP grants.